yf-lyu/emit/README.md

-# EMIT

-The paper title: Optimizing Large Language Models with Instruction-Tuned Task-specific Parameters for Grounded Multimodal Named Entity Recognition.
+# Optimizing Large Language Models with Instruction-Tuned Task-specific Parameters for Grounded Multimodal Named Entity Recognition.

 We will release the source code soon.